jacksund/simmate/docs/parameters.md

 ## search_id
 (advanced users only)
-The evolutionary search that this individual is associated with.
+This parameter is the evolutionary search that this individual is associated with.
 This allows us to determine which `Selector`, `Validator`, and `StopCondition` should be used when creating and evaluating the individual.
 When running a search, this is set automatically when submitting a new flow.

 --------------------------

 ## selector_kwargs
 (advanced users only)
-Extra conditions to use when initializing the selector class. `MySelector(**selector_kwargs)`.
-The input should be given as a dictionary.
-Note, for evolutionary searches, the composition kwarg is added automatically.
-This is closely tied with the `selector_name` parameter so be sure to read that section as well.
+This parameter is a dictionary of extra conditions to use when initializing the selector class. `MySelector(**selector_kwargs)`.
+This is closely tied with the `selector_name` parameter.

 --------------------------

 ## selector_name
 (experimental feature; advanced users only)
-The base selector class that should be used.
+This parameter is the base selector class that should be used.
 The class will be initialized using `MySelector(**selector_kwargs)`.
 The input should be given as a string.

 !!! warning
     Currently, we only support truncated selection, so this should be left at its default value.